sabexzero/webrtc-showcase/README.rst

 Audio, video and data channel server
 ====================================

-This example illustrates establishing audio, video and a data channel with a browser.
+This repository is an example of working with WebRTC and WebSockets using different development stacks.
+The examples implement the transmission of video, audio and data channel to the server and their reverse transmission to the client.
 It also performs some image processing on the video frames using OpenCV.

 Running